deya-eldeen/blog/_posts/post/2021-11-14-swift-variables-and-constants.md

 ## The Broader Implications of Mutability

-Mutability is a key concept not just in `Swift`, but in programming in general.
+Mutability is a key concept not just in Swift, but in programming in general.
 When designing systems, deciding whether an object should be mutable or immutable has far-reaching consequences:

 - **Concurrency**: Immutable objects are naturally thread-safe, as their state cannot change after they are created.
 This makes them ideal for concurrent programming.
 - **Design Patterns**: Many design patterns, such as the Builder pattern, rely on mutability during object construction and immutability afterward.
 - **Predictability**: Immutable objects lead to more predictable and less error-prone code since their state cannot change unexpectedly.

-In `Swift`, leveraging constants wherever possible can lead to more robust and maintainable code.
+In Swift, leveraging constants wherever possible can lead to more robust and maintainable code.
 By defaulting to `let` and only using `var` when necessary, you reduce the potential for bugs and make your intentions clear to others reading your code.

 ## Conclusion:

-Understanding and utilizing `Swift’s` approach to variables and constants is crucial for writing clean, efficient, and reliable code.
-By explicitly defining mutability with `let` and `var`, `Swift` encourages best practices and helps you avoid common pitfalls that can occur in languages with less clear mutability rules.
+Understanding and utilizing Swift’s approach to variables and constants is crucial for writing clean, efficient, and reliable code.
+By explicitly defining mutability with `let` and `var`, Swift encourages best practices and helps you avoid common pitfalls that can occur in languages with less clear mutability rules.

-Whether you're transitioning from `Objective-C` or just starting with `Swift`, embracing these concepts will elevate the quality of your code and make your applications more robust.
-Remember, in `Swift`, clarity is key—so let your constants be constants and your variables be variables, and your code will thank you for it.
+Whether you're transitioning from Objective-C or just starting with Swift, embracing these concepts will elevate the quality of your code and make your applications more robust.
+Remember, in Swift, clarity is key—so let your constants be constants and your variables be variables, and your code will thank you for it.